DIY Supplies for Handmade Skin Care

 I used a stainless steel bowl in a pot as a homemade double boiler in my early skin care making days, and I wish I would have purchased this one so much sooner!

-It fits nearly any pot (though I do recommend a smaller saucepan like the one above) and the pour spouts on each side are SUPER helpful when transferring product to tins and larger tubes.
+It fits nearly any pot (though I do recommend a smaller saucepan like the one below) and the pour spouts on each side are SUPER helpful when transferring product to tins and larger tubes.

 Stainless Steel Measuring Cups